 How long does an installation take?

-We allocate 2.5 hours for an installation though it often take less time.
+We allocate 2.5 hours for an installation though it can take less time.
 On rare occasions an installation will require more time.
-The time required depends on the house, ease of roof access, length of the cable run and other factors.
+The time required depends on the house, ease of roof access, length of the cable run, and other factors.

 How do I schedule a LOS check/installation?

-Submit your information on our web site or send us an email, Someone will contact you to schedule a time.
+Submit your information on our web site or send us an email, then we will contact you to schedule a time.

 We perform LOS checks and installations 7 days a week.
 Our only requirements are daylight hours and no rain or snow.